 Breville Barista Express Impress: First impressions

-If you are familiar with bean-to-cup machines, you will probably not be fazed by the array of accessories and components required to use and maintain this machine – a lot of it is cleaning related.
-The Express Impress comes with a 250g bean hopper, steel portafilter, steel milk jug, water filter holder with filter, four filter basket (different sizes), cleaning tablets, a dose trimming tool, allen key, cleaning tool for the steam wand, cleaning disc, descaling powder and cleaning brush.
+If you are familiar with bean-to-cup machines, you will probably not be fazed by the array of accessories and components required to use and maintain this machine – a lot of it is cleaning-related.
+The Express Impress comes with a 250g bean hopper, steel portafilter, steel milk jug, water filter holder with filter, four filter baskets (different sizes), cleaning tablets, a dose trimming tool, Allen key, cleaning tool for the steam wand, cleaning disc, descaling powder, and cleaning brush.

-Luckily all you really need to get your head around in the first instance is installing the filter into the water tank, attaching the hopper and making sure you have your preferred filter basket in the portafilter.
-It comes with the 2 cup single wall basket (for griding whole beans) installed, which, happily, is the one I wanted to try first.
+Luckily, all you really need to get your head around in the first instance is installing the filter into the water tank, attaching the hopper, and making sure you have your preferred filter basket in the portafilter.
+It comes with the 2-cup single wall basket (for grinding whole beans) installed, which, happily, is the one I wanted to try first.

 Breville Barista Express Impress: Design

 This is a seriously good-looking machine that feels solidly built (and heavy, in a good way) thanks to its brushed stainless steel construction.
-Admittedly the Express Impress is big if you are upgrading from a filter or pod coffee machine, it doesn’t swallow up too much space on the countertop and should just about tuck under wall cabinets.
-And while it may be heavy, it does slide forwards easily if you can’t quite get to the water reservoir at the back.
+Admittedly, the Express Impress is big if you are upgrading from a filter or pod coffee machine.
+It doesn’t swallow up too much space on the countertop and should just about tuck under wall cabinets.
+And while it may be heavy, it does slide forward easily if you can’t quite get to the water reservoir at the back.

 Breville Barista Express Impress: Performance

 As a semi-automatic machine, the Express Impress aims to please both bean-grinding professionals and complete novices alike.
-Sitting in the latter camp, I can confirm that it succeeds, just not first time.
+Sitting in the latter camp, I can confirm that it succeeded, just not the first time.

-The good news is, once you’ve established your perfect ground size, the auto dose system will ensure subsequent grinds produce the same amount and (unless you change beans), it should take just one or two tamps to fill the portafilter basket to the correct level.
-And while I did have to refer to the Quick Start guide a couple of times, the process soon becomes second nature.
-It’s so simple, my nine-year-old daughter learnt how to make me a coffee in one demo.
+The good news is, once you’ve established your perfect ground size, the auto dose system will ensure subsequent grinds produce the same amount, and (unless you change beans) it should take just one or two tamps to fill the portafilter basket to the correct level.
+And while I did have to refer to the Quick Start guide a couple of times, the process soon became second nature.
+It’s so simple, my nine-year-old daughter learned how to make me a coffee in one demo.

-There’s also a hot water spout for turning that espresso into an Americano but as our boiling water tap sits next to the Express Impress, I tended to save the water tank supplies and use the tap instead.
+There’s also a hot water spout for turning that espresso into an Americano, but as our boiling water tap sits next to the Express Impress, I tend to save the water tank supplies and use the tap instead.
 Not that the water tank is hard to refill.
-It slots on and off and has a robust handle, or you can just lift the lid in-situ and fill with a jug.
+It slots on and off and has a robust handle, or you can just lift the lid in situ and fill it with a jug.
 It holds a decent amount, so you don’t feel like you’re constantly refilling.

-One slightly tricksy issue I had was switching between one and two cup filter baskets.
-I decided to change from the two cup basket, to single when I realised how fast the beans were going down.
-First up, I needed a knife to wedge the basket out of the portafilter, and nearly lost a fingernail in the process.
-Secondly, the Auto Dose button kept overfilling the basket, which means a lot of grounds had to be scraped off with The Razor trimming tool (included) = messy and wasteful.
-It took four coffees before the machine adjusted to supplying for one cup not two, but it got there in the end.
+One slightly tricky issue I had was switching between one and two-cup filter baskets.
+I decided to change from the two-cup basket to a single when I realized how fast the beans were going down.
+First up, I needed a knife to wedge the basket out of the portafilter and nearly lost a fingernail in the process.
+Secondly, the Auto Dose button kept overfilling the basket, which meant a lot of grounds had to be scraped off with The Razor trimming tool (included) = which was messy and wasteful.
+It took four coffees before the machine adjusted to supplying one cup, not two, but it got there in the end.

-For strong coffee fans (me), the 2 cup (double espresso) option was A-MAZING.
+For strong coffee fans (me), the 2-cup (double espresso) option was A-MAZING.
 The coffee was robust but not bitter and had a nice crema covering on top, even after I made it into an Americano by adding hot water.
-The 1 cup (single espresso) option is better suited to those who prefer weaker coffee of course, but it is still full flavored and easily identified as freshly ground coffee.
+The 1 cup (single espresso) option is better suited to those who prefer weaker coffee, but it is still full flavored and easily identified as freshly ground coffee.
 I say that because I have tried bean-to-cup coffee that’s so weak and tasteless it could be Instant!

-Should I buy the Breville Barista Express Impress espresso maker?
+Should you buy the Breville Barista Express Impress?

 Buy it if...